 Faculty members are required to meet with students involved in an integrity issue and are required to report all infractions of the integrity policy using the Academic Integrity Violation Reporting Form linked in the SNU Faculty Knowledge Base.
-Subsequent violations at any point in the students academic career will result in the involvement of the student's dean or the Provost and penalties up to and including dismissal from the university may be applied.
+Subsequent violations at any point in the students academic career will result in the involvement of the VPAA for Professional and Graduate Studies or the Provost and penalties up to and including dismissal from the university may be applied.